sanster23/k8s-prow-guide/README.md

 7. Create a docker hub credentials secret in k8s, this will help us to use credentials to build and push images to docker registry.

   `kubectl create secret generic docker-creds --from-literal=username=<USERNAME> --from-literal=password=<PASSWORD>`
-8. Create gcs creds secret
+8. Create gcs creds secret for plank to use in pod-utils

    `kubectl create secret generic gcs-sa --from-file=service-account.json=service-account.json`